9. Database access

 Project references (see [1] in the project)

-- nunit.framework: for NUnit testing
+- nunit.framework : for NUnit test

-- System.Configuration: to use the [App.config] configuration file
+- System.Configuration : to use the configuration file [App.config]

 The entities (see [2] in the project)